Imperative Verbs

 Examples of Imperative Verbs in Sentences

-Here are more examples to show how imperative verbs function in everyday sentences:
+Here are some example sentences to show how imperative verbs function in everyday sentences:

 • Stop!